ansell/csvsum/README.md

 ## 2016-02-11
 * Add CSVMapper to map CSV files to other CSV files using a given map
-* Support Javascript (Nashorn) and Groovy as languages
+* Support Javascript (Nashorn), Groovy and Lua as scripting languages for the mapping
-* Add infrastructure for Lua but no working mapping yet

 ## 2016-02-10
 * Add possiblePrimaryKey to output based on if there are unique values found for each row for a field